-Beginning with the top level executive goals, these can then be cascaded throughout the company to encompass the various heads of departments and the individuals these departments are comprised of, providing all levels a clear visual of how their tasks are aligned with the bigger picture.
+Beginning with the top-level executive goals, these can then be cascaded throughout the company to encompass the various heads of departments and the individuals these departments are comprised of, providing all levels with a clear visual of how their tasks are aligned with the bigger picture.

 Cascading from the bottom up

 The transparent nature of OKRs gives them a great deal of leeway when it comes to modifying them based on input throughout your company.
 Former head of People Operations at Google Laszlo Bock explained the company’s approach in his book Work Rules!